OPEN SPACE AREAS

 Sylvan Meadows Multi-Use Area

-Sylvan Meadows multi-use trails are open 7 am - 6 pm daily beginning March 20, 2021
+Sylvan Meadows Multi-Use Trails are open 7 am - 4:30 pm daily - click here for trail map

 The Reserve side is currently closed.
 Hiking, walking dogs on 6-foot leashes, horseback riding and mountain biking are permitted (sorry, no motorcycles or e-bikes).